Practical Suggestions for Godparents and Sponsors

 • Remember the anniversary of their baptism or reception into the Church (card, note, phone call, etc.).

-The above suggestions for godparents/sponsors can be found in Appendix II of the RCIA Leader’s Manual published by the Association for Catechumenal Ministry and distributed by Liturgy Training Publications.
+The above suggestions for godparents/sponsors can be found in Appendix II of the OCIA Leader’s Manual published by the Association for Catechumenal Ministry and distributed by Liturgy Training Publications.

 Related Content